-2. Choose OK when the following message box appears.
+2. Choose OK when the following message box appears to proceed.

-Figure 5-2: The WLAN-54G USB Configuration Tool Removal Warning Message
+Figure 5-2 The WLAN-54G USB Configuration Tool Removal Warning Message

-3. Click Finish in the Uninstall Finished dialog box.
+3. Click Finish in the Uninstall Finished dialog box to complete the removal.
 Note that when you are running Win98/98SE/ME, the computer will restart automatically after you click the Finish button.

-Figure 5-3: The Uninstall Finished Screen
+Figure 5-3 The Uninstall Finished Screen